youngfish42/Awesome-FL/README.md

 - *2022/05/24 - complete the paper and code lists of FL on graph data and Graph Neural Networks*
 - *2022/05/23 - add the paper list of FL on graph data and Graph Neural Networks*
 - *2022/05/21 - update all of Federated Learning Framework*

-## how to contact us

-**More items will be added to the repository**.
-Please feel free to suggest other key resources by opening an [issue](https://github.com/youngfish42/Awesome-Federated-Learning-on-Graph-and-Tabular-Data/issues) report, submitting a pull request, or dropping me an email @ ([im.young@foxmail.com](mailto:im.young@foxmail.com)).
-Enjoy reading!